 What does the project involve?

-In June/July there will be opportunities to take part in field trips exploring the china clay landscape to learn how the china clay industry has shaped the countryside around St Austell and to find clay samples that might be good for making bricks.
+First, will be opportunities to take part in trips exploring the china clay landscape to learn how the china clay industry has shaped the countryside around St Austell and to find clay samples that might be good for making bricks.
 With help from Imerys, Rosanna and Georgia will be experimenting with by-products collected from the industrial processing of china clay and combining these with other materials to create a new clay body that will have unique characteristics specific to the area.
+Fieldtrips will run on Sat 20th July, Sat 27th July.
+Places are limited and sign up is required.

 In August there will be a series of workshops that will involve designing a new brick with its own distinctive stamp and name and from which special brick frames will be made.
-Once we have our basic brick design and moulds for making them we will set up a brick-making production site in clay country.
+Once we have our basic brick design and moulds for making them we will set up a brick-making production on site at Blackpool Pit, Trewoon.
 On site there will be opportunities to get involved in all stages of making the new clay country brick.
 This will involve: mixing and preparing clay, adding combustibles to the mix, wedging the clay to remove air, pressing clay into wooden moulds, knocking out the bricks and laying them to dry before they are finally added to the kiln to be fired.

 The traditional way to fire bricks is done using a brick clamp kiln which is, roughly speaking a big stack of bricks piled neatly on top of a fire that is contained in a tunnel below.
 The firing will take several days!
 Small versions of a clamp kiln will be set up on site over the course of the project, working towards a final firing as part of the Whitegold Festival 2019.